 Though the Leather Uptown is a bare bones sandal, it's also well made, and we think it will last at least a few years with no problem (depending on your usage of course).
 In our time traipsing around we saw little-to-no wear other than the leather on the footbed darkening.
 However, it is a thin and dainty design, so it's simply not a great candidate for prolonged hard use or rough terrain.
 There are lots of places that the thin leather footbed and straps, exposed rubber midsole, or thin rubber bottom sole could get punctured, torn, or simply worn down with extended use.

 If you want to stick with a simple flip-flop design for longer and harder use, look into the Chaco Flip EcoTread, one of our top performers for this category.
-The Vionic Tide II or the Birkenstock Gizeh are also better choices for long-term durability, though both have a much thicker and more contoured design, very different from the minimal look and feel of the Leather Uptown.
+The Vionic Tide II or the Astral Rosa are also better choices for long-term durability, though both have a thicker and more contoured design, very different from the minimal look and feel of the Leather Uptown.

 The Leather Uptown, at least when the rubber soles are only a few months old, provides decent traction on uneven terrain.
-It's hard to feel super secure though because the thin and minimal sole allows the feet to move and twist around quite a bit - especially when on steep hills.
+It's hard to feel super secure though because the thin and minimal sole allows the feet to move and twist around quite a bit — especially when on steep hills.
 This sandal does have excellent footbed traction, however, as the leather is decently grippy when both wet and dry.
-Our most impressive contender for traction was the Merrell Around Town, our Top Pick for Hiking and Scrambling.
+Our most impressive contenders for traction were the Merrell Around Town and Astral Rosa.
 The Vionic Tide II was also very secure and sticky.
-Both of these are much burlier shoes though, something that comes hand in hand with good traction because it's not just about the bottom of the sole; strap security and footbed traction are the other key elements that help provide excellent traction in a sandal.
+These are all burlier shoes though, something that comes hand in hand with good traction because it's not just about the bottom of the sole; strap security and footbed traction are the other key elements that help provide excellent traction in a sandal.
+However, the benefit of the Rosa is that you can remove the ankle strap and have a daintier, less sporty look — this versatility is a feature we really loved.

 When we polled women to get their opinion on which of our tested flip-flops were the most and least stylish, the Leather Uptown ended up right in the middle.
 It's certainly not as overtly stylish as our Top Pick for Stylish Adventures, the OluKai Lala, or the Editors' Choice Birkenstock Gizeh, but it's also not an overly sporty or athletic looking shoe.
 The sleek design and understated natural sexiness of this dainty leather sandal were very appealing to a lot of women.
 It's easy to dress up or dress down, making it a great summer accessory able to keep you looking good throughout your entire day.

 While we enjoyed this flip-flop, we still feel that $50 is a bit steep for such a minimal shoe.
 This price is undoubtedly because both of the straps and footbed are crafted with full-grain leather.
 If you don't care about having leather (or prefer to avoid it), Reef makes some other fantastic sandals with synthetic ingredients that are much cheaper.
 For example, the Downtown Truss has a similar look, is made with vegan leather, and sells for only $30.
-Also be sure to check out our Best Buy award winner, the sassy $25 Teva Olowahu.
+Also be sure to check out our Best Stylish Buy on a Tight Budget, the sassy $25 Teva Olowahu.

 The Leather Uptown is a bare bones sandal with a sleek and understated style that's perfect for relaxing in the sun and surf or completing a sexy urban summer look.
 It's a great choice if you want minimal contouring and support and prefer more of a barefoot feel to your shoes.
 It absorbs water efficiently, dries quickly, and the full grain leather footbed and straps feel nice on the skin.
 While we find it a bit expensive for what you get, especially considering what else is available for the same or less money, on the right person and in the right circumstances, this is an easy shoe to love.